tu-delft-library/il-master-thesis-guide/book/intro.md

 The guide was created by the TU Delft Library, Education Support Team

 ### Acknowledgements
-Thank you to all the reviewers involved in reviewing this book.
+Thank you to all the reviewers involved in reviewing this guide.

 ### Sources
-The sources that were used for this book are referenced at the end of each section.
+The sources that were used for this guide are referenced at the end of each section.

 In addition to the sources referenced this guide reuses materials from: